 Communication between individuals on the same hierarchical positions

-This method of communication proceeds in a horizontal manner and takes place amongst peers on an equal level.
+The lateral method of communication proceeds horizontally and takes place amongst peers on an equal level.
 It is the most common form of communication within an organisation and includes any exchange, oral or written, that occurs within departments.
 The crucial element is that there is not much difference between the hierarchical levels of the sender and receiver.
 As it is such a commonplace method, it can often get forgotten in the bigger picture of an internal communications plan.
 However, the benefits of good internal communication in the lateral plane are manifold.

 Type of lateral communication include: